mudssrali/chrome-tips/mudassar.md

 Tired by refreshing while designing web page, follow the steps to `on` design mode

-- Open console and the write script below and press `enter` key
+- Open console and the write script below and press `Enter` key

     > document.designMode = "on"